vantage6/vantage6-workshop/episodes/chap4_manage_via_ui.md

 The permission rules define what each entity is allowed to do, based on the operation (view, create, edit, delete, send, receive), the scope (own, organization, collaboration, global), and the resource (e.g. users, organizations).
 Users can be assigned anywhere between zero and all of these permission rules.
 For example, having the rules with `create` in the scope `organization` for the resource `user` means that the user can create users for the organization they belong to.

+Note that not every resource has all scopes and/or operations.
+For example, the `organization` resource has neither the `own` scope nor the `delete` operation.

 To make it easier to assign permissions, there are also predefined roles:

 - Root: has all permissions (👉 see image below)